pikatchu/closedsource/book/0120-cadets.md

 Marcus stiffened.

 "You had him," Finch repeated, "and you let him go."

-Marcus felt a pit form in his stomach.

 The inquisitor turned toward him, his expression unreadable.